pagerinc/ct-neiss-ml/ml-coding-assignment/README.md

   * **20161205-01-43-30_rf_weighted_resampling.pkl.gz** - serialized and compressed skicit-learn model object.
 Currently holds a weighted resampled Random Forest trained on 12/05/2015, but it's designed to hold multiple versions and different kinds of models.
 Only most recent model of type [model_type] is used.

 ## Model Accuracy Summary
-**See my email attachment for a longer discussion on model methodology & development.**
+**See "NEISS Survey Data Model.pdf" in this repo for a longer discussion on model methodology & development.**

 The model has an out-of-sample predictive accuracy of ~96.6%.
 Raw model accuracy can be misleading with this type of unbalanced data (91% of observations are of disposition 1, so you can get 91% accuracy for just predicting 1 for everything!).
 So, I've included a breakdown of accuracy conditioned upon disposition: